mitsuba-renderer/drjit/docs/demo.rst

          return std::pow(x * 1.055f, 1.f / 2.4f) - 0.055f;
    }

-A Enoki implementation of the same computation first replaces ``float`` by a generic ``Value`` type.
+A Dr.Jit implementation of the same computation first replaces ``float`` by a generic ``Value`` type.
 The second difference is that scalar conditionals are replaced by generalized expressions involving masks.

 .. code-block:: cpp

    template <typename Value> Value srgb_gamma(Value x) {
-      return enoki::select(
+      return drjit::select(
          x <= 0.0031308f,
          x * 12.92f,
-         enoki::pow(x * 1.055f, 1.f / 2.4f) - 0.055f
+         drjit::pow(x * 1.055f, 1.f / 2.4f) - 0.055f
       );
    }

 Vectorization
 -------------

-The simple generalization from normal C++ code to an Enoki function template enables a number of interesting applications.
+The simple generalization from normal C++ code to an Dr.Jit function template enables a number of interesting applications.
 For instance, the function automatically extends to cases where ``Value`` is a color type with three components, in which case the arithmetic operations recursively thread through